Cambois

 Cambois (/ˈkæməs/ KAM-əs) is a village in south-east Northumberland, England.
 It is situated on the north side of the estuary of the River Blyth between Blyth and Ashington on the North Sea coast.

 Etymology

-According to earlier scholarship, the etymology of the name is probably Gaelic cambas 'bay, creek'.
-However, the name could equally be from the Cumbric cognate of cambas, *camas 'bend in a river, bay', which would fit with Cambois's location at the confluence of Sleek Burn and the River Blyth.
-In either case, the spelling seems to have been influenced by French bois 'wood'.
+According to earlier scholarship, the etymon of the name is probably Gaelic cambas "bay, creek".
+However, the name could equally be from the Cumbric cognate of cambas, *camas "bend in a river, bay", which would fit with Cambois's location at the confluence of the Sleek Burn and the River Blyth.
+In either case, the spelling seems to have been influenced by French bois "wood".

 History

 Cambois was a township in Bedlingtonshire which, until 1844, was part of County Durham.
 It was a coal mining village from 1862 to week ending 20 April 1968 when Cambois Colliery closed.

 Cambois is now closely related to the area known as North Blyth.
 The main commercial activity was the importation of alumina for the manufacture of aluminium at Lynemouth, but that smelter has now closed.
 Alumina is still imported and moved by rail to a smelter powered by the Lochaber hydroelectric scheme, near Fort William on the west coast of Scotland.

 In 1883, the Coal Company gave a list of the property it owned, or leased: